 The act of migrating sensitive data concerns many organizations.
 Compliance standards heavily regulate migration and storage of data, and any data breaches could be costly from violations.
 Before choosing a cloud provider, organizations should review the terms of service for shared responsibilities.
 The cloud provider will only take responsibility for specific security incidents, many of which do not rely on the organization’s security configurations.

 Security challenges are common in a public cloud because its environment must work seamlessly with the local environment.
-Data security isn’t always convenient, so it might require users to use two-factor authentication (2FA) or take extra precautions for endpoint security.
+Data security isn’t always convenient, so it might require users to use multifactor authentication (MFA) or take extra precautions for endpoint security.
 It’s also challenging to integrate cloud security with current local infrastructure, especially infrastructures with legacy applications.
 Many cloud security tools work with only the provider’s system, so administrators must ensure that security tools will work with local infrastructure and any internal applications.

 Public Cloud Services